ivan-tkatchev/tab/docs/README.html.md

 **Note**: The `def` keyword is for defining user-defined functions.
 User-defined functions in `tab` are polymorphic and bound at call time; they act like templates that are inlined when called.
 The names of user-defined functions have lexical scope, like variables.
 (However, they are stored in a separate namespace; you cannot assign a function to a variable.)

-Let's check the distribution visually, with a historgram: (The first column is a size in bytes, the second column is the number of log lines; for example, there were 227 log lines with a response size between 1254 and 1504.8 bytes.)
+Let's check the distribution visually, with a histogram: (The first column is a size in bytes, the second column is the number of log lines; for example, there were 227 log lines with a response size between 1254 and 1504.8 bytes.)

     :::bash
     $ ./tab -i req.log 'hist([. uint(cut(@,"|",7)) .], 10)'